-The phrase according to the law, a Pharisee means that prior to his conversion Paul had been a Pharisee who related to the law of Moses as a Pharisee and therefore strictly obeyed it as well as all of the additional rules that the scribes had added to the law of Moses to try to safeguard it.
-Alternate translation: "in relation to the law of Moses I was a Pharisee" or "in relation to how I observed the law of Moses, I was a Pharisee and therefore I strictly obeyed every detail of it including the teachings of the scribes" (See: When to Keep Information Implicit)
+The phrase according to the law, a Pharisee means that prior to his conversion Paul had been a Pharisee.
+He related to the law of Moses as a Pharisee and, therefore, strictly obeyed it as well as the many rules scribes had added to try to safeguard the law of Moses.
+Alternate translation: "in relation to the law of Moses, I was a Pharisee" or "in relation to how I observed the law of Moses, I was a Pharisee, and therefore, I strictly obeyed every detail of it including the teachings of the scribes"